-Parking in Aber in notoriously terrible, though it is slightly easier for blue-badge holders.
+Parking in Aber is notoriously terrible, though it is slightly easier for blue-badge holders.
 You are welcome to try to find spaces near the church which are (usually) without restrictions on Sundays.
 Many of our members park on the seafront and make the five or ten minute walk from there to Alfred Place.
-Others park in Tesco which was a three-hour-stay (last time we checked), although it may mean you have to dash off without having a long chat after the service.
+Others park in Tesco which is a three-hour-stay (last time we checked), although it may mean you have to dash off without having a long chat after the service.

 Depending on where you’re walking from, you’ll either see our church-bookshop, (which is closed on a Sunday), or you’ll see our iron-gates.
 Either way, if you are on foot, you are encouraged to walk towards the stone-steps, towards the—hopefully—open double-doors.
 (See below, information for wheelchair users).
 Please do take care on the steps and make use of the hand-rail.